notadeejay/rbc-training/data/Week 5 Day 2/05__Creating HTML Elements__Exercise.md

 ### Horoscope app

-- Write a function that takes the response object as an argument, and appends an HTML element containing the value of the `sunsign` key to your page
+- Write a function that takes the response object as an argument, and appends an HTML element containing the value of the `sign` key to your page
 - Add code so this function is called when a user submits the search form

 **Tip**: When you add your new HTML element to your page, make sure it goes _inside_ your results div.